wjgoarxiv/obsidian-supsub/README.md

 ## Installation

-1. Download the latest release of the plugin from the [Releases](https://github.com/wjgoarxiv/obsidian-supsub/releases) page.
+1. Clone or download the repository files to your local machine.
-2. Copy the `main.js` file and `manifest.json` file to your Obsidian vault's plugins directory.
+2. Copy the `main.js` and `manifest.json` files to your Obsidian vault's plugins directory.
 3. Enable the plugin in the Obsidian settings under "Community Plugins".

+Please note that this installation method requires manual copying of the plugin files to your Obsidian vault.
+Once the release files are available, you will be able to download them directly from the Releases page and follow the standard installation procedure.
+I am actively working on getting the Obsidian SupSub Plugin approved for inclusion in the Obsidian Community Plugins gallery.
+Once it is approved, you will be able to conveniently install the plugin directly from the Obsidian settings under "Community Plugins".
+I appreciate your patience and understanding during this process.

 ## Usage